 There is great news for prospective adoptive parents.
-The Federal Adoption Tax Credit that had expired on December 31, 2012, was reenacted in the beginning of 2013.
+The Federal Adoption Tax Credit that had expired on December 31, 2012, was reenacted in the beginning of 2013 and is still valid.
 Indeed, Congress not only revived the tax credit in the American Taxpayer Relief Bill, it made it permanent.

 In order to take advantage of the adoption tax credit, we strongly recommend that you consult with a tax professional to determine the extent of the tax credit available to you.
 Nonetheless, here are our answers to the most common questions about the adoption tax credit and how it works.